 The allure of California has been beckoning to people all over the world since the 1960s, when artists such as Scott McKenzie and Mamas & Papas performed hymns about the sunny state.

-For me, being a decade younger than that, it probably started with movies such as A View to a Kill, Big Trouble in Little China and Bullit, where the city acts as a vibrant backdrop to the action.
-The steep slopes and the beautiful bridge are quite eye-catching on cinema, which makes the surroundings appear in a lot of productions.
+For me, the gravitational pull of San Francisco itself probably started with movies such as Big Trouble in Little China and Bullit, where the city acts as a vibrant backdrop to the action.
+The steep slopes and the beautiful Golden Gate bridge are quite eye-catching on cinema, which makes the surroundings appear in a lot of productions.

-I have walked through the smelly alleys of Chinatown (luckily without meeting Lo Pan), shaken the bars of Al Capone’s cell on Alcatraz (without getting locked in by marines), driven across Golden Gate bridge (without being attacked by a vampire in the backseat) and gazed up at the impossibly tall redwood trees in Muir Woods (without humming on The Lost Coast by Grey Eye Glances).
-But the best part is simply to walk along the streets and feel the atmosphere in the Golden City.
+It’s hard to lose the movie context of a place where so many locations have been seen on the white screen.
+I have walked through the smelly alleys of Chinatown (luckily without meeting Lo Pan), shaken the bars of Al Capone’s cell on Alcatraz (without getting locked in by marines), driven across Golden Gate bridge (without being attacked by a vampire in the backseat).

-Few places are so steep in cultural history as the area around Columbus Ave.
+Few places are so full of cultural history as the area around Columbus Ave.
 I had a look at the City Lights bookshop at 261 Columbus Ave, which has been a hub for Beat literature for half a decade.

 City Lights bookshop, San Francisco City Lights bookshop.